-Over the weekend, we received about six to eight inches of snow, and more snow is supposed to fall on Friday night, which is really just life in the Midwest.
+This weekend, we are supposed to receive about three to six inches of snow, and more snow is supposed to fall later in the week, which is really just life in the Midwest.
 But there’s a loneliness and a stillness that surrounds you when you are driving at night in the country past snow-covered fields.
 It’s like the dark envelops you and you feel separated from everyone else.
 Sometimes that separation is peaceful, but sometime, especially when you are all alone, it’s frightening or even dangerous.

 The storm had been fierce, white-out conditions throughout the stateline, a blizzard warning had been broadcast through the weather stations and people were encouraged to stay home and hunker down.
 But when you’re a veterinarian and a farmer’s prize heifer is having trouble delivering her first calf, you don’t have the luxury of staying home.